leandroruiz96/behaviors/README.md

 ## Custom Tooltip

-Extending a TextView, I assigned a default behavior for the tooltip to dismiss when scrolling.
+Extending a TextView, I assigned a default behavior for the tooltip to dismiss it when scrolling.

 ![Tooltip](https://i.imgur.com/iuYzUSU.gif)